What Is the DecAID Advisor?

 DecAID describes fungi associated with decayed wood in Oregon and Washington, including a summary of their ecological roles, the importance of dead wood to fungi, and considerations for maintenance of fungal biodiversity.
-See the associated essay on "Importance of Fungi in Forest Ecosystems".
+At present, DecAID does not specifically address effects of fire.

 Because forest management has evolved to address forests as ecological communities and dynamic ecosystems, DecAID addresses far more than just wildlife (terrestrial vertebrate) use of snags and down wood.
-DecAID also includes information on invertebrate and fungal relationships to dead wood.
 Ecosystem management acknowledges how organisms link to their environments and how human activities influence more than just individual species.
 In this spirit, DecAID provides information on the array of key ecological functions and functional groups of wildlife that use snags and down wood, and can be used to describe the impact of changing snag and down wood levels on those functions and functional groups.

-The information presented on ranges of snag and down wood amounts under reference and current conditions is based on forest inventories, research studies, and other sources.
-Forest inventories include: the Current Vegetation Survey (CVS), conducted by USDA Forest Service, Pacific Northwest Region, on National Forest lands; the Forest Inventory and Analysis (FIA), USDA Forest Service, Pacific Northwest Research Station, on nonfederal lands; and the Natural Resource Inventory (NRI), conducted by USDI Bureau of Land Management (BLM) on BLM lands in western Oregon.
+The information presented on ranges of snag and down wood amounts under natural and current conditions is based on forest inventories, research studies, and other sources.
+Forest inventories include: the Current Vegetation Survey (CVS), conducted by USDA Forest Service, Pacific Northwest Region, on National Forest lands; the Forest Inventory and Analysis (FIA), conducted by USDA Forest Service, Pacific Northwest Research Station, on nonfederal lands; and the Natural Resource Inventory (NRI), conducted by USDI Bureau of Land Management (BLM) on BLM lands in western Oregon.
 Inventory plot data are unavailable for reserved areas outside BLM lands and National Forests, such as on National and State Parks.

 DecAID is NOT: